dansmyers/IntroToCS/Assignments/2-Variables.md

 You can assume that the user will only enter positive integer values.
 Report your answers to two decimal places.

-Tip: Use the `int` function to convert input to integer values
+Tip: Use the `int` function to convert input to integer values.
+Don't use a prompt for the `input` functions.

 ```
 shillings = int(input())